Shopping with SNAP

 Frequently Asked Questions

-3. Is there a limit on how much water I can buy with SNAP benefits?
+Are there any restrictions on the type of bottled water you can buy with SNAP benefits?